hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/08-private-module-registry-v1/assignment.md

 In this challenge, you will write a fifth Sentinel policy for Terraform.

-Your task is to complete and test a Sentinel policy that requires that all modules loaded by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a Terraform Cloud organization.
+Your task is to complete and test a Sentinel policy that requires that all modules loaded by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a HCP Terraform organization.

-We recommend reviewing this [doc](https://www.terraform.io/docs/cloud/registry/using.html) that describes how to specify the `source` for a module in a Private Module Registry on a Terraform Cloud or Terraform Enterprise server.
+We recommend reviewing this [doc](https://www.terraform.io/docs/cloud/registry/using.html) that describes how to specify the `source` for a module in a Private Module Registry on a HCP Terraform or Terraform Enterprise server.

 At this point, we recommend you look at the tree diagram in the [Import Overview](https://www.terraform.io/docs/cloud/sentinel/import/tfconfig-v2.html#import-overview) for the `tfconfig/v2` import that the policy uses.